dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/notifications.md

 ## Configuring project notifications

-If you create a project, your notification level for that project will be Subscribed by default.
+When you create a project, your notification level for that project will be Subscribed by default.
 If you are added to a project, it will be Participating.
 To change your notification level for a project, select a notification level from the "Settings" page.

 ![project notification level](../images/project_notification_level.png)